The Adventures of Rocky and Bullwinkle and Friends: Characters

 The lead characters and heroes of the series were Rocket "Rocky" J. Squirrel, a flying squirrel (who anchored the perspective of the show's younger audience), and his best friend Bullwinkle J. Moose, a dimwitted but good-natured moose (who carried a bulk of the adult humor with his spontaneous puns).
 Both characters lived in the fictional town of Frostbite Falls, Minnesota, which was purportedly based on the real city of International Falls, Minnesota.
 The scheming villains in most episodes were the fiendish spies Boris Badenov (a pun on Boris Godunov) and Natasha Fatale (a pun on femme fatale), forever attempting to "catch Moose and Squirrel".
-Other characters included Fearless Leader, the dictator of the fictitious nation of Pottsylvania and Boris and Natasha's superior; Gidney & Cloyd, little green men from the Moon who were armed with scrooch guns; Captain Peter "Wrongway" Peachfuzz, the captain of the S.S.
+Other characters included Fearless Leader, the dictator of the fictitious nation of Pottsylvania and Boris and Natasha's superior; Gidney & Cloyd, little green men from the Moon who were armed with scrooch guns; Captain Peter "Wrongway" Peachfuzz, the incompetent Ed Wynn-esque captain of the S.S.
 Andalusia; various U.S. government bureaucrats and politicians (such as Senator Fussmussen, a recurring character who opposed admitting Alaska and Hawaii to the Union on the grounds of his own xenophobia); and the inevitable onlookers, Edgar and Chauncy.

 Structure

 When first shown on NBC, the cartoons were introduced by a Bullwinkle puppet, voiced by Bill Scott, who would often lampoon celebrities, current events, and especially Walt Disney, whose program Wonderful World of Color was next on the schedule.
 Compared with the dim-witted and lovable moose that most fans of the series would grow up with, in this short-lived version Bullwinkle was portrayed as a sarcastic smart-aleck.
-On one occasion, "Bullwinkle" encouraged children to pull the tuning knobs off their television sets. ("It's loads of fun, and that way, you'll be sure to be with us next week!")
+On one occasion, "Bullwinkle" encouraged children to pull the tuning knobs off their television sets ("It's loads of fun, and that way, you'll be sure to be with us next week!").
 The network received complaints from parents of an estimated 20,000 child viewers who actually did so.
 Bullwinkle told the children the following week to put the knobs back on with glue "and make it stick!"
 The puppet sequence was dropped altogether.
 Scott later re-used the puppet for a segment called "Dear Bullwinkle," where letters written for the show were read and answered humorously.
 Four episodes of "Dear Bullwinkle" are on the Season 1 DVD.

 Each episode is composed of two Rocky and Bullwinkle cliffhanger shorts that stylistically emulated early radio and film serials.
 The plots of these shorts would combine into story arcs spanning numerous episodes.
 The first and longest story arc was Jet Fuel Formula consisting of 40 shorts (20 episodes).
 Stories ranged from seeking the missing ingredient for a rocket fuel formula, to tracking the monstrous whale Maybe Dick, to an attempt to prevent mechanical metal-munching moon mice from devouring the nation's television antennas.
 Rocky and Bullwinkle frequently encounter the two Pottsylvanian nogoodniks, Boris Badenov and Natasha Fatale.
+In each adventure, the title characters stumble into an absurd situation, which leads to a sequence of further absurd situations.